LiamHz/NodeChat/README.md

-A basic web chat application.
+A real-time web chat application.

-Made with NodeJS and Sockets
+Made with NodeJS and sockets.io

 Hosted at [NodeChatLHZ](https://nodechatlhz.herokuapp.com/)